-Various people have asked me how to “do” a presentation.
-Here is an ordered list.
-Please follow the steps, in order and I think you’ll find the result illuminating and rewarding.
+How to do a presentation is an ordered list.
+Please follow the steps, in order.
+I think you’ll find the result both illuminating and rewarding.
 There are lots of links to other posts that deal with the issues in a wee bit more detail.
 Have a look, share the ideas. #htdap

 First, turn OFF your computer, get some scrap paper and a pen.
 Or some Post-It notes.
-Yes, turn off the computer.
+Yes, turn off the computer, plan analogue.

 I strongly suggest you write out, by hand, the answers to the following.

-- Construct a storyline that details this journey.
+- Now, construct a storyline that details this journey.
 It should rise and fall; the arc of a story.

 - Within this story consider mini stories that need resolution (sparklines) and will maintain interest.
 For longer presentations you will need a spark every seven minutes.

-- Is there a final denoument that will be memorable?
+- Is there a final denouement or punchline that will be memorable?

 - Consider a STAR moment (Something To Always Remember) that the audience can return to and link your message to.
 This may be physical, an interaction or a challenging statement.
 Build that into your story.

 - Now consider which of these steps would benefit from illustration.
+The p2 supports what has been constructed above.
 NOT every single one but a summary image for a few of these steps.
 Maybe even NO image at all, a blank slide (the best slide in the world!)

 - Now, fire up your presentation software.
 If you have turned it on before now, go back to the beginning, you are doing this wrong.
 No, you are.